kkortes/async-await-websockets/README.md

 ## Publishing

-- `bun release:check` — dry-run `npm pack` to preview the published tarball.
+- `bun run publish:check` — dry-run `npm pack` to preview the published tarball.
-- `bun release` — runs the check, prompts for a new version (or keeps the current one), and publishes `@ape-egg/async-await-websockets` to npm.
+- `bun run publish` — runs the check, prompts for a new version (or keeps the current one), and publishes `@ape-egg/async-await-websockets` to npm.

+Use `bun run publish` (not `bun publish`, which is Bun's own built-in publisher and skips the script).
 Requires being logged in to npm (`npm login`).